pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

 - To scale in a TiDB cluster, **decrease** the value of `replicas` of a certain component.
 The scaling in operations remove Pods based on the Pod ID in descending order, until the number of Pods equals the value of `replicas`.

-### Horizontally scale PD, TiKV, and TiDB
+### Horizontally scale PD, TiKV, TiDB, and TiProxy

-To scale PD, TiKV, or TiDB horizontally, use kubectl to modify `spec.pd.replicas`, `spec.tikv.replicas`, and `spec.tidb.replicas` in the `TidbCluster` object of the cluster to a desired value.
+To scale PD, TiKV, TiDB, or TiProxy horizontally, use kubectl to modify `spec.pd.replicas`, `spec.tikv.replicas`, `spec.tidb.replicas`, and `spec.tiproxy.replicas` in the `TidbCluster` object of the cluster to desired values.

 1. Modify the `replicas` value of a component as needed.
 For example, configure the `replicas` value of PD to 3: